Real Value Economics

 Why Measurement Matters

-Economic systems that rely exclusively on nominal aggregates are structurally unstable because their units fluctuate independently of physical output.
+Economic systems that rely exclusively on nominal aggregates are structurally unstable, because their units fluctuate independently of physical production.

 A stable economic architecture requires: